 It is globally recognized as an Important Bird Area Both Greater and Lesser Flamingo varieties are attracted to Lake Elementeita by the insect larvae, crustaceans, and blue-green algae.
 Over 4 million Lesser Flamingos travel between the three lakes (Lakes Elementeita, Nakuru, and Bogoria).

 Due to the assemblage of various birds of conservation concern, such as the threatened, range-restricted Grey-crested Helmet-shrike (Near threatened) which occurs in the surrounding Leleshwa woodland (Tarchonanthus camphoratus)where it may be resident.
 It also sustains significant populations of over 100 species of Palearctic migratory birds by offering a vital wintering ground for them.

 Making this one of the greatest ornithological spectacles on earth.
 In addition, the lake supports one of the major breeding colonies of the Great White Pelicans in the world.
 Birdlife here is prolific; over 400 bird species have been recorded.
 Birding here is pretty easy because it is done while walking as opposed to many areas where it is done while driving vehicles.
 On a good day, you can record up to 200 bird species.

 Lake Baringo is world-renowned for its birdlife, with more than 470 rare bird species, Lake Baringo has become known globally as the birdwatchers’ paradise.
-Covering about 130 square kilometres.
+Covering about 130 square kilometers.
 A Goliath heronry is located on a rocky islet in the lake known as Gibraltar.